exasim-project/NeoFOAM/doc/basics/mpi_architecture.rst

 Point-to-Point Communication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For simplicity, this section focuses on the approach for two ranks to communicate with each other, specifically using non-blocking communication for field data synchronization.
-However, in the interest of storing contigious memory, the ``HalfDuplexCommBuffer`` stores all data required to send/recieve to/from all ``ranks`` in a single buffer (which is internally managed).

 To begin, the reader is reminded of 'communication terminology': simplex, half-duplex, and full-duplex.
-Where simplex communication is one-way, from sender to receiver.
-Half-duplex allows two-way communication but only one direction at a time.
+Where simplex communication is one-way, from sender to receiver or vice. versa.
+Half-duplex allows two-way communication but only in one direction at a time.
 Full-duplex enables two-way communication simultaneously in both directions.

-To facilitate communication between two or ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending/receiving data to/from different ranks and into member data buffers.
-To generalise the buffer for different data types ``type-punning`` is used, as such the actual data which is transferred is always of type ``char``.
+To facilitate communication between two or ranks, a half-duplex buffer is introduced, namely the ``HalfDuplexCommBuffer``, which is responsible for non-blocking sending to/receiving from different ranks and into member data buffers.
+To generalise the buffer for different data types, ``type-punning`` is used and as such the actual data which is transferred is always of type ``char``.
 Further since memory allocation is relatively expensive the buffer is never sized down.
-Finally, the buffers lay memory out continously than therefore it is required to have some map between the buffer position and the original data container (being communicated) position.
-This is part of the partitioning problem, and not the responsibility of the buffer.
+While the buffer memory is layed out continously it is accessed on a per ``rank`` basis, which is indexed from 0 to the size for the communicated data.
+It is therefore required to have some map between a cell's buffer position index and its data container (typically a ``Field`` of some kind) index.
+The construction of this map is part of the partitioning problem, and not the responsibility of the buffer.

 .. note::
     The ``HalfDuplexCommBuffer`` duplex buffer has some guard rails in to esnure once communication has started various operations are no-longer possible until it is finished.

 To acheive full-duplex communication two half-duplex buffers are combined, to form the ``FullDuplexCommBuffer``.
 The process for two way communication is then broken down into the following steps:

 1. Initalise the communication, using a name and data type.
-This obtains the buffer as a used resource.
+This flags the buffer as a used resource.
 2. Load the buffer with data to send.
 3. Start the communication.
 4. Do other work to mask the communication.
 5. Wait for the communication to finish.
 6. Unload the buffer with the received data.
-7. Finalise the communication, releasing the buffer.
+7. Finalise the communication, releasing (de-flags) the buffer.

 The full communication between two ranks is thus given below: